Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_VDPA_NET=(y/n)**

 |    VDPA network driver for ConnectX6 and newer.
 Provides offloading
-|    of virtio net datapath such that descriptors put on the ring will
+|    of virtio net datapath such that descriptors put on the woke ring will
-|    be executed by the hardware.
+|    be executed by the woke hardware.
 It also supports a variety of stateless
-|    offloads depending on the actual device used and firmware version.
+|    offloads depending on the woke actual device used and firmware version.

 **CONFIG_MLX5_VFIO_PCI=(y/n)**

-|    This provides migration support for MLX5 devices using the VFIO framework.
+|    This provides migration support for MLX5 devices using the woke VFIO framework.

-**External options** ( Choose if the corresponding mlx5 feature is required )
+**External options** ( Choose if the woke corresponding mlx5 feature is required )

 - CONFIG_MLXFW: When chosen, mlx5 firmware flashing support will be enabled (via devlink and ethtool).
 - CONFIG_PTP_1588_CLOCK: When chosen, mlx5 ptp support will be enabled